jjspeedie/guide.2021.1.00690.S/_build/html/_sources/intro.md

 :::
 ::::

-Things to know and keep in mind about this guide:
+Things to keep in mind:

 - **The HTML component (this collection of webpages) works together with <a href="https://github.com/jjspeedie/workflow.2021.1.0690.S" target="_blank">the scripts</a>.** The HTML component is intended to provide visualizations of the outputs or results after running each part of the scripts.
 It also provides some written context, explanation or motivation behind the chosen approaches, on a selective basis.